marcos-acosta/cs124/docs/design.md

-# CS 124 Lab 1: Design Doc
+# CS 124 Labs Design Doc

 ## Design decisions
 We began thinking about the design by listing all of the things we knew